An Expert in Your Niche

 If you operate in a more local area, would your local newspaper or magazine be interested in an article on you?
 Many papers like to feature “local girl made good” type stories.

-If you have done something special in your niche, such as publishing that book, hosting an exhibition of your work, helped your neighbourhood in some way with your crafts, then get in touch with the editor.
+If you have done something special in your niche, such as publishing that book, hosting an exhibition of your work, helping your neighbourhood in some way with your crafts, then get in touch with the editor.

 Even though the paper is local, it is another feather in your “expert” cap – “I was featured in the Wimbleby Times in 2017” – sounds impressive if you say it like that.
 Especially if folks finding you online don’t realise that Wimbleby has a population of 200, hehe.